BRAINTREE & NORTH ESSEX SUNDAY LEAGUE RULES

 A Player who has been substituted becomes a substitute and may replace a Player at any time subject to the substitution being carried out in accordance with Law 3 of the Laws of Association Football.

 The referee shall be informed of the names of the substitute Players not later than fifteen minutes before the start of the Competition Match and a Player not so named may not take part in that Competition Match.

 A Player who has been named as a substitute before the start of the Competition Match but does not actually play in that game shall not be considered to have been a Player in that Competition Match within the meaning of Rule 18 of this Competition.

 (G) The half time interval shall be of ten minutes’ duration, but it shall not exceed 15 minutes.
 The half time interval may only be altered with the consent of the referee.

-(J) Clubs are required to complete the multi-coloured Team Sheet and provide the Referee with their copy (blue) and their opponents with their copy (yellow – together with the WGS Squad List and player registration forms) not later than 15 minutes before the scheduled kick off time.
+(J) Clubs are required to complete the multi-coloured Team Sheet and provide the Referee with their copy (blue) and their opponents with their copy (yellow – together with an up to date printed colour version of their Player Registration System Squad List) not later than 15 minutes before the scheduled kick off time.
 Clubs in default shall be fined.

-(B) Both Clubs shall notify the result of each Competition Match and goalscorers names to the Press Officer by 3pm on the day of the match.
+(B) Both Clubs shall use telephone/SMS/email/FA Full-Time/FA Matchday as directed by the Competition to notify the result of each Competition Match and goalscorers names to the Press Officer by 3pm on the day of the match.
 This includes both home & away matches in respect of County Competition matches.
 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

 In the event of two or more Teams being equal on points at the end of the Playing Season, rankings shall be determined by goal difference (where the goals scored against each Team shall be deducted from the goals scored by that Team and the Team with the most favourable goal difference shall be placed highest).